barbararoehrnbauer/LocalKinematics_ESNs/README.md

 This repository contains the simulation, post-processing, and analysis code used in the study described in the accompanying manuscript, which introduces a continuum-mechanics-based framework for quantifying local kinematics in electrospun fiber networks (ESN):

 1. **`001_ESN_builder.py`** (Abaqus/Python) – generates parametric representative volume elements (RVEs) of electrospun fiber networks, meshes them, applies crosslinks and periodic boundary conditions (PBC), and sets up an Abaqus job for finite element (FE) analysis.
-2. **`006_Script_Coord_20Frames.py`** (Abaqus/Python) – post-processes the resulting Abaqus output database (ODB) files by extracting nodal coordinates over all analysis frames, providing the raw kinematic data required for strain-field analysis of the simulated ESN.
+2. **`002_Script_Coord_20Frames.py`** (Abaqus/Python) – post-processes the resulting Abaqus output database (ODB) files by extracting nodal coordinates over all analysis frames, providing the raw kinematic data required for strain-field analysis of the simulated ESN.
-3. **`Matlab_012_RenderESN.mlx`** (MATLAB) – renders the ESN fiber network as grayscale line-drawing images for each analyzed frame, based on the exported nodal coordinates.
+3. **`003_RenderESN.mlx`** (MATLAB) – renders the ESN fiber network as grayscale line-drawing images for each analyzed frame, based on the exported nodal coordinates.
-4. **`Kinematic_Fingerprint_Analysis.mlx`** (MATLAB) – the main evaluation script: computes local deformation gradients, Green-Lagrange strains, local rotation, and the deformation type exponent from the facet centers of the ESN, and assembles the resulting "kinematic fingerprint" of the network.
+4. **`004_Kinematic_Fingerprint_Analysis.mlx`** (MATLAB) – the main evaluation script: computes local deformation gradients, Green-Lagrange strains, local rotation, and the deformation type exponent from the facet centers of the ESN, and assembles the resulting "kinematic fingerprint" of the network.

 Scripts 1 and 2 must be run within an **Abaqus/CAE Python (kernel) environment**; they rely exclusively on Abaqus-internal modules and are not intended to run as standalone Python scripts.
 Scripts 3 and 4 are **MATLAB Live Scripts** and are run in MATLAB, using the `.mat` coordinate files produced from the `_COORD.txt` output of script 2 (see below) as their input.